-- 1. The Employer will approve paid release time for up to ten (10) days of formal negotiations for up to eight (8) Union team members who are scheduled to work on the day formal negotiations are being conducted.
+- The Employer will approve paid release time for up to ten (10) days of 1. formal negotiations for up to eight (8) Union team members who are scheduled to work on the day formal negotiations are being conducted.
 The Union will give the Employer a written list of the names of the employees in accordance with Article 40.8.
-The union team members will obtain prior approval from his or her supervisor before attending formal negotiations and must submit master agreement negotiations leave to record the time.
+The union team member will obtain prior approval from his or hertheir supervisor before attending formal negotiations and must submit master agreement negotiations leave to record the time.
 After ten (10) days of formal negotiations, the Union may request the parties meet and discuss additional paid release time for Union team members.
-If no agreement is reached for additional paid release time, for all remaining negotiation sessions, the Employer will approve suspended operations leave, compensatory time, vacation leave, personal holiday, personal leave day or leave without pay, or at the discretion of the supervisor, an employee may be allowed to adjust her or his work hours.
+If no agreement is reached for additional paid release time, for all remaining negotiation sessions, the Employer will approve suspended operations leave, compensatory time, vacation leave, personal holiday, personal leave or leave without pay, or at the discretion of the supervisor, an employee may be allowed to adjust her or histheir work hours.
 However, employees must use suspended operations leave and/or compensatory time prior to their use of vacation leave, unless the use would result in the loss of their vacation leave.
 No overtime or compensatory time will be incurred as a result of negotiations. - 2.
 For preparatory meetings occurring on days when formal negotiations are not scheduled, the Employer will approve Union team members' use of compensatory time, vacation leave, personal holiday, personal leave day, or leave without pay, or at the discretion of the supervisor an employee may adjust their work hours for negotiation preparation meetings. - 3.
 The Union will provide the Employer with names of the Union team members at least fourteen (14) calendar days in advance of formal negotiations and/or preparatory meetings unless the meeting is scheduled sooner, in which case the Union will notify the Employer as soon as possible. - 4.
-If the release from shift or adjustment to work hours for an employee creates unusual or significant coverage issues, the Employer will notify the Union's Chief Negotiator to discuss alternatives. - 5.
-Per Diem and travel expenses will be paid by the WFSE for Union team members. - B. Subject Matter Experts negotiation session(s), unless mutually agreed otherwise.
-The Employer will release the Union-selected subject matter experts to attend formal negotiations if their absence(s) does not cause a disruption of work or impact operations.
-The Employer may approve suspended operations leave, compensatory time, vacation time, personal holiday, personal leave, or leave without pay for the subject matter expert to attend negotiation sessions, or at the discretion of the supervisor an employee may adjust their work schedule to present as a subject matter expert in negotiations.
-Attendance at the formal negotiation session(s) during the employee subject matter expert's non-work time will not be compensated for nor considered time worked.
+If the release from shift or adjustment to work hours for an employee creates unusual or significant coverage issues, the Employer will notify the Union's Chief Negotiator to discuss alternatives.

+- 5. Per Diem and travel expenses will be paid by the WFSE for Union team members. - B. Subject Matter Experts

+Either party may invite subject matter experts to present information during formal negotiations sessions when pertinent topics are under negotiations for a time period agreed to by the parties.
+The Union will provide the Employer with the names of the employee subject matter experts seven (7) calendar days prior to the identified negotiation session(s), unless mutually agreed otherwise.
+The Employer will release the Union-selected employee subject matter experts to attend formal negotiations if their absence(s) does not cause a disruption of work or impact operations.
+The Employer may approve suspended operations leave, compensatory time, vacation leave, personal holiday, personal leave, or leave without pay for the subject matter expert to attend negotiations sessions, or at the discretion of the supervisor an employee may adjust their work hours to present as a subject matter expert in negotiations.
+Attendance at the formal negotiation session(s) during the employee subject matter expert's non work time will not be compensated for nor considered as time worked.